Microsoft Teams Logo

 Saves time and money

-According to this survey, people spend 17 hours every week on reading, writing and responding to emails.
-Even this can be automated with tools like Gmail’s Smart Compose: this makes predictive writing suggestions based on Artificial Intelligence (and your writing style) which becomes more accurate the more you use it.
-You can also trigger email responses based on the subject with tools like Mailchimp and Constant Contact that specialize in email automation.
+For example, according to a Carleton University survey, people spend 17 hours every week on reading and writing emails.
+This can be automated, to a degree, with tools like Gmail’s Smart Compose that makes predictive writing suggestions based on Artificial Intelligence (and your writing style) which becomes more accurate the more you use it.
+You can build better automations if you want, and trigger email responses, perhaps using a ChatGPT bot combined with your support docs to automatically answer common support questions.

-Automation can also cut down on the use of paper by generating documents for electronic signatures, mitigating the need to print and send.
-Automation from software like DocuSign can also trigger the next in the series of documents as soon as one is signed.
+Automation can also cut down on the use of paper by generating documents for electronic signatures, mitigating the need to print and send—and saving your company money on ink and paper.
+Software like DocuSign can automatically send the next document as soon as one is signed, and form apps like Fillout can gather signatures in forms, skipping documents altogether.

 Cartoon robot hands typing